 This adjustment can vary for the same outboard motor depending on the weight and position of the load and the condition of the sea.
 In order to use the boat under normal conditions, place the regulation index of the outboard motor on the 1st hole from the transom.

-b.
-The height of the outboard engine will equally affect the performance of the boat in the following aspects:

-• Water thrown up in the form of spray behind the transom.
+- b.
+The height of the outboard engine will equally affect the performance of the boat in the following aspects: - · Water thrown up in the form of spray behind the transom. - Alteration of the centre of thrust. - Speed.